 During a push-up, your core works hard to hold your body rigid, your legs and buttocks fire to prevent your hips from hiking too high or sagging too low, your arms — specifically the triceps at the backs of your arms — assist the bending action at your elbows and your latissimus dorsi and trapezius muscles provide stability for your trunk.

-Push-ups are versatile, too -- hence their ubiquity.
-Drop and do 10 on any fitness floor, or in your own living room, grassy field or hotel room.
-You can amp them up with one-legged and decline versions.
+Push-ups are versatile, too — hence their ubiquity.
+Drop and do 10 in any gym, in your living room, on a grassy field or in a hotel room.
+And when you're stronger, you can amp them up with one-legged and decline versions.

 The wall push-up is perfect for a beginner, especially anyone with wrist, elbow or shoulder discomfort.

 Start with a higher incline, which is easier, and move to a lower incline after several workouts.
-Suitable props for an incline surface include a kitchen counter, a coffee table, a workout bench or a step riser.
+Suitable props for an incline surface include a kitchen counter, a coffee table, a workout bench or a step.

 If you're working off a low surface that's just 10 to 12 inches from the ground and a full push-up is challenging, feel free to use your knees propped on the floor as support.

 Using your knees as support during a push-up helps you build the strength in your chest and core so you can eventually do a full version.